 A measure of Delancey’s sincerity in suggesting new premises for shopping centre traders at Tribeca Square, can be gauged by the following story:

-Back in 2008, when Delancey obtained planning approval for its Tribeca Square site, it signed a legal agreement with Southwark to provide a number of retail units for traders displaced from the shopping centre, some of which would be affordable1.
+Back in 2008, when Delancey obtained planning approval for its Tribeca Square site, it signed a legal agreement with Southwark to provide a number of retail units for traders displaced from the shopping centre at special affordable rents1.
 This was also one of its justifications for not providing any affordable housing2.